mani1soni/Devops-Server-Automation/README.md

 The Devops server automation is very giant project.
 The main aim of this project is to improve the infrastructure of our college‘s computer labs.

+# Plateform Used: Linux / Ubuntu*
+# Install Ansible:
+sudo apt-get install ansible -y

+# Create Two Virtual Machines or use two different systems for cluster server and one separate
+Run Playbook1 files for automated ssh authorization for machines. like:- ansible-playbook server.yml -u gfs1(Machine name) --ask-become-pass (For Sudo Access)

+# Run Second Ansible Playbook For Glusterfs-Server And Glusterfs-Client Installation